SLISEMAP: Supervised dimensionality reduction through local explanations: Introduction

-Our idea is straightforward: we want to find an embedding of data points into (typically) two-dimensional plane such that the supervised learning model of the data points that are nearby in the embedding are explained by the same interpretable model.
-The embedding of the data points, and the local models associated with each point in the embedding, form a global explanation of the supervised learning model as a combination of the local models.
-At the same time, our method produces a visualization of the data where the data points that are being classified (or regressed) with the same rules are shown nearby.
+The idea of {\sc slisemap} is straightforward: we want to find an embedding of data points into a (typically) two-dimensional plane such that the supervised learning model of the data points that are nearby in the embedding are explained by the same interpretable model.
+The embedding of the data points and the local models associated with each point in the embedding form a global explanation of the supervised learning model as a combination of the local explanations.
+At the same time, our method produces a visualisation of the data where the data points that are being classified (or regressed) with the same rules are shown nearby.